integrated-personal-data-system/.github/profile/README.md

 Use-Case-Goal: Learners store their standards-based Learner Records so multiple content developers can determine what they are ready to learn:  Objective-10: Pilot in collaboration with https://www.curiouslearning.org/

-Use-Case-Goal: Home Mortgage ecosystem facilitated: Objective-11: Gather person-centric mortgage data, extend MyOntology, and trial where individual shares needed data and seeks bids.
+Use-Case-Goal: Home Mortgage ecosystem facilitated: Objective-11: Pilot: Borrows gather standard mortgage data and credentials, and seek bids from mortgage lenders.

 Use-Case-Goal: Pharmacy Operations improve cyber security: Objective 12: Create Minimum Viable Product, Risk Assessment, and obtain authority to operate an initial pilot, then build toward robust solution.